thoughtbot/maybe_haskell/book/functor/curried-form.md

 ## Partial Application

-I mentioned partial application in an early chapter, but it's worth discussing again in the context of the `map` example above.
+I mentioned partial application in an earlier chapter, but it's worth discussing again in the context of the `map` example above.
 We can partially apply functions by supplying only some of their arguments and getting back another function which accepts any arguments we left out.
 Technically, this is not